 Clarifying these points isn’t only for your agency’s benefit, it’s for yours too.
 And you’ll probably find some of them are surprisingly difficult to define.
 Let’s look at each of these in more detail.

 Before an agency can put together a strategy for you, they need to know what you’re looking to achieve.
-Is your main objective to increase the visibility of your website, generate more leads for a specific product or are you simply looking to outsource your existing SEO strategy to an external team?

 When we ask prospective clients what their SEO goals are, we often get answers like “we want to rank on page one of Google”.
 And that’s fine.
 But you need to know why you want to be on page one because search ranking is never the end game.